markvagil/cse251w23/week04/assignment/prove04.md

 ### Plot created by your program.

 **Before** the Dealership takes a car from the queue, it uses `size()` to get the size of the queue and updates the `queue_stats` list.
 Here is an example of a plot (Your plot might/will look different).
 Each bar represents the size of the queue while the program is running.
-From this plot, the program had a full queue of size 10 during most of the execution time.

 ![](plot.png)